matthewsommer/Traffic-Sign-Classifier/README.md

 | .00	      			| Turn Left Ahead (34)			 				|
 | .00				    | Yield (13)                					|

 For the second image the model is predicting Yield which it is.
+This sign might be hard to classify as it's very similar to General Caution and a couple other signs with a triangle and similar coloring.
+I think it won't be hard for the classifier though because the center is a solid color with no graphic.
 The top five soft max probabilities are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|